nschan/nf-hrp/README.md

 Step 8.4 (sequence lengths) is done using seqkit.

+I have added SSF52540 as an nucleotide binding domain into conf1.tsv (numeric code 7 for IPS2fpG).
+It appears that SUPERFAMILY does assign many of the NB domains into this category and not into PF00931.

 ## Interproscan

 I was unable to run `interproscan` version 5.59_91.0 (the latest version on biocontainers) with `-dp` successfully: some of the interproscan pfam jobs with `-dp` errored out, and this produced a very short pfam table.